BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 The user provides authorization (an api token) as a parameter to the `Canvas()` constructor.

-The user creates an API token on canvas by navigating this path:
+The user can create an API token on Canvas by navigating this path:
 Account -> Settings -> Approved Integrations -> New Access Token

 The course id is found in the url of the course.